-In August 1989, two men shot and wounded Deron Jones in a Boston, Massachusetts housing project, and then fired on the police officers who pursued them.
+In August 1989, two men shot and wounded 27-year-old Deron Jones in a Boston, Massachusetts public housing development, and then fired on the police officers who pursued them.

 - Stephanie Denzel